What Does Piracy Mean?

 The IT and music industry has taken strong interest in trying to stop or reduce this act.
 While several local and international laws have been created to stop this criminal act, these notwithstanding does not seem to be serving as a strong enough deterrent to the incidence of piracy.
 Not even the notable prosecution of owners of several well-known piracy websites seem to have had any effect on the overall scourge.

-Cable piracy on the other hand is the illegal transmission of movies through cable network.
-Newly released movies are oftentimes shown through the cable without obtaining permission from the right holder.
+Cable piracy, on the other hand, is the illegal transmission of movies through cable networks.
+Newly released movies are oftentimes shown through the cable without obtaining permission from the rights holder.

 Types of Piracy

 There are five major types of piracy namely: